lepture/authlib/docs/basic/intro.rst

 Authlib is the ultimate Python library in building OAuth and OpenID Connect clients and servers.
-It offers generic implementations of RFCs, including :ref:`specs/rfc5849`, :ref:`specs/rfc6749`, :ref:`specs/rfc7519` and many more.
+It offers generic implementations of RFCs, including OAuth 1.0, OAuth 2.0, JWT and many more.
 It becomes a :ref:`monolithic` project that powers from low-level specification implementation to high-level framework integrations.

 I'm intended to make it profitable, so that it can be :ref:`sustainable`.